bitmovin/bitmovin-player-react/README.md

 ## Dynamically update player config and UI config

-`BitmovinPlayer` keeps track of the player config and UI config and reinitializes the player (destroys the old instance and creates a new one) on changes in the player config or UI config:
+`BitmovinPlayer` keeps track of the player config and UI config and reinitializes the player (destroys the old instance and creates a new one) on changes :

 ```ts
 const playerConfigs: Array<PlayerConfig> = [